pixelsoccupied/mcp-ran-poc/README.md

 Replace:
 - `/path/to/mcp-ran-poc` with this repository's absolute path
 - `/path/to/your/kubeconfig.yaml` with your cluster's kubeconfig file
+- `your-postgres-host` with your PostgreSQL server hostname
-- PostgreSQL environment variables with your actual database credentials
+- `your-password` with your actual database passwords for each database

 ## Server Features